ryan-williams/git-helpers/README.md

 #     111 glg     # `git log -p --follow`, restricted to paths matching a substring argument
 #     109 garc    # `git-add-rebase-continue`: mark conflicted files resolved, continue rebase
 ```

+There are over 900 possible 2-character Bash commands (`[a-z][a-z\d]`) and 30k+ 3-characters; a goal of this repo is to help me always be within a couple keystrokes of most common Git commands.

 ## Setup <a id="setup"></a>
 Source [`.git-rc`](./.git-rc) in your `.bashrc`: